25th Annual Employee Vetting and Screening Conference

 - Undertaking a journey of reform: key principles to inform a roadmap

-- understanding and creating vetting strategies for specific layers of clearance
+- Understanding and creating vetting strategies for specific layers of clearance

 - Integrating with the recruitment process and HR function: challenges and opportunities